Punit-Dethe/SideSurf/README.md

 Use your voice to:

-- Search the web
-- Summarize content
-- Control tabs
-- Listen to articles via Text-to-Speech
+- Talk to Ai with one click
+- Choose different Ai
+- Seamless integration

 Activated with a single shortcut: **Alt + Z**.